310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 We’ll let the subsidiaries of our unit handle the Yumenosaki side.
 Of course, we’ll still be helping them out as much as we can.

-But this does mean we’ll be letting go of all the boys who joined our unit out of admiration right in the middle of their school year.
+This does mean we’ll be letting go of all the boys who joined our unit out of admiration right in the middle of their school year, though.

-However, we also demanded a handful of things from the agency in exchange for our compliance with their orders.
+Regardless, we also demanded a handful of things from the agency in exchange for our compliance with their orders.

 {% endbubble %}
 ## Chapter 6
 {% img /img/es/eventstory/cometshow/ep6.jpg %}

-{% bubble Chiaki %}
+{% bubble Chiaki2 %}
 First, we asked the agency to allow us to take part in the upcoming tokusatsu show together this spring.
 That’s what Takamine just announced to everyone.

 The show is very high-budget and has a high chance of becoming a huge hit, so it would be an advantage for us to take part in it.